bbroder-algo/go-algorand/crypto/statetrie/README.md

   Delete the childless and valueless branch node.
 Add it to the trie's list of deleted keys for later backstore commit.

-***Trie child and merge operations:***

-Child tries are represented as tries with unexplored node references ("parent nodes") back to unmodified parts of the parent trie.

-Obtaining a child trie from a trie allows the user to easily dispose of stacks of changes to a parent trie at an arbitrary time.

-Parent tries must be read-only until after the child is disregared or after it is merged back into the parent.

-The merge operation stitches the references into the parent trie and sets the parent root to the child root.
-Node deletion list are propagated into the parent to be handled by a future parent backstore commit.

-***Backing stores:***

-Backing stores are kv stores which maintain the mapping between trie keys and node serialization data.

-Backing stores must "set" byte data containing serialized nodes, and "get" nodes back from the store by deserializing them into trie nodes that (may) contain deferred references to further backing store nodes.
-The simplest backing store is a golang map from byte slices to nodes, and uses the provided node serialization / deserialization utilites.

-`BatchStart()` is called before any store operations are begun, and `BatchEnd()` is called after there are no more, to allow for batch commits.

-Committing the trie to the backing store will trigger hashing of the trie, if it is modified since the last hashing operation.

-***Preloading:***

-Normally only part of the trie is kept in memory.
-However, the trie can sweep all nodes out of the backstore and into memory by calling `preload`.